fuse-open/examples/examples/stopwatch/example.md

 In this example we create a stopwatch native-module which we use to create a cool stopwatch app.

-While this is a good example of how to make custom UX components, it can also be pulled off using pure JavaScript logic.
-You can check out the JavaScript implementation of the app [here.](../stopwatch-javascript/example.md)

 # The Stopwatch module

 The `Stopwatch` class is used for the actual time measurement.
 It derives from `NativeModule` and defines four functions which we can call from JavaScript: